mahmoud-abuyoussef/Todo_List_Web_Application/README.md

 ![Maintainer](https://img.shields.io/badge/Maintainer-Mahmoud%20Abuyoussef-blue?style=flat-square)

-> 🧑‍🏫 **Note:** This project is part of a **professional front-end training program**, supervised by a senior developer to simulate a real-world team workflow.
+> 🧑‍🏫 **Note:** This project is part of a **professional front-end training program**, supervised by a senior Engineer to simulate a real-world team workflow.

-A professional training project for building a responsive and modern **Todo List Web Application**, developed by a team of front-end developers under the supervision of a Senior Front-End Developer.
+A professional training project for building a responsive and modern **Todo List Web Application**, developed by a team of front-end developers under the supervision of a Senior Front-End Engineer.
 This project simulates a real-world development environment—from receiving designs in Figma to deploying the final product.

 ---